Skip to content

 Probiotic Microbes Sustain Youthful Serum Testosterone Levels and Testicular Size in Aging Mice (L. reuteri, 2014) https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0084877

-Researchers found predictive relationships between the fecal microbiota and serotonin and cortisol: https://archive.fo/L1CFV
+Researchers found predictive relationships between the fecal microbiota and serotonin and cortisol: https://archive.fo/L1CFV.
+Serum cortisol mediates the relationship between fecal Ruminococcus and brain N-acetylaspartate in the young pig.

 Gut microbiota induce IGF-1 and promote bone formation and growth (in mice).
 In contrast, antibiotic treatment does opposite: https://www.pnas.org/content/early/2016/11/04/1607235113.abstract